 The association articles, the subsidiary establishment application and the deeds of foundation need to be notarized.
 All documents mentioned above have to be presented at the Commercial Chamber, accompanied by a deposit certificate and the non-objection declaration.

 Any subsidiary registered in Holland is considered a resident company and has to pay corporate taxes identical to those of any other local company.
 Therefore, registration at the Tax Office is obligatory.
 The subsidiary should be registered at the Administration for Social Security in order to hire employees locally.

-The corporate tax in Holland is 20 percent for yearly profits up to EUR 200 000 and 25 percent for income exceeding this threshold.
+The corporate tax in Holland is 16.5% for yearly profits up to EUR 200 000 and 21.7% for income exceeding this threshold in 2020, in 2021 the rates will be lowered to 15-21.7%.
 Local companies pay taxes with respect to any profits generated worldwide.
 Holland is an EU member, so the EU Directive for parent companies and subsidiaries is applicable to Dutch subsidiaries of international companies.
 The Directive and the treaties for avoidance of double taxation between Holland and other countries guarantee significant tax relief and incentives.

 Other taxes that Dutch companies need to pay include the tax on real property, transfer tax and contributions to social security.
 The fiscal year usually matches the calendar one.
 All subsidiaries of international companies need to follow the Dutch reporting and accounting principles.
 Incompliance with the filing requirements can result in fines and penalties.

 The procedure for subsidiary registration for business purposes in Holland is uncomplicated and takes approximately 8 work days.

 If you need more information on the procedures for setting up a Dutch business, do not hesitate to contact our local agents.
 They will provide you with more information on company formation and legal advice.